 Delete a user from the useridresolver.
-The user is referenced by the user id. :param uid: The uid of the user object, that should be deleted. :type uid: basestring :return: Returns True in case of success :rtype: bool editable classmethod getResolverClassDescriptor()
+The user is referenced by the user id. :param uid: The uid of the user object, that should be deleted. :type uid: basestring :return: Returns True in case of success :rtype: bool editable return the descriptor of the resolver, which is - the class name and - the config description static getResolverClassType()